gabyx/ExecutionGraph/gui/specs/Specs.md

 The application registers a file scheme handler factory `FileSchemeHandlerFactor` during `App::OnContextInitialized`.
 In this function, it also creates an application handler instance `AppHandler` which is forwarded to `CefBrowserHost::CreateBrowser`.

 During `AppHandler::OnAfterCreated()`, a message dispatcher `m_messageDispatcher` of type `MessageDispatcher` is registerd at a newly instantiated `m_router` of type `CefMessageRouterBrowserSide`.
-Then, `AppHandler::initializeBackends()` is called which uses the `BackendFactor` to create the backends.
-At the moment, a backend instance of type `ExecutionGraphBackend` with its associated message handlers (currently an instance of `DummyBackendMsgHandler`).
+Then, `AppHandler::initializeBackends()` is called which uses the `BackendFactory` to create the backends.
+At the moment, a backend instance of type `ExecutionGraphBackend` with its associated message handlers, currently an instance of `DummyBackendMsgHandler`, is created.
 The message handlers may share the instance of the backend internally.
-The message handlers of all backends are then added to the `m_messageDispatcher`.
+At last, the message handlers of all backends are then added to the `m_messageDispatcher`.

 During communication, the dispatcher will forward all messages to its shared `BackendMessageHandlers` instances.

 ## Overview of MessageHandler Types
 We need one message handlers for each of the following grouped functionalities: